KorhanGencer/Scratch_rep/README.md

 # Scratch_rep
-# The scratch projects from CS50 from Harvard or from routine will be saved here.
+# The scratch projects from CS50 of Harvard or from routine will be saved here.